narangyawali/quickarithmetic/README.md

 - A simple web app to test your calculation speed

 # Features
--  works offlie ( implemented service worker )
+-  works offline ( implemented service worker )